 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 1DX Mark II and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon 5D Mark II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon 5D Mark II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: